 The Nevada Isotope Geochronology Laboratory houses two rare gas mass spectrometers, a MAP215-50 and Nuclide 4.5-60-RSS.
 The MAP 215-50, its extraction line, and auxiliary equipment are computer automated using LABVIEW software, initially developed by Bruce Idleman at Lehigh University.Read more

-The Las Vegas Isotope Science Laboratory is equipped with a state-of-the-art light stable isotope ratio mass spectrometer (IRMS) and peripheral devices.
+The Las Vegas Isotope Science Laboratory (LVIS) is equipped with a state-of-the-art light stable isotope ratio mass spectrometer (IRMS) and peripheral devices.
 The lab is located in room 3111 of the 208,000 ft2 Science and Engineering Building on the UNLV Campus that was completed in 2009.